 2. Installing the Workflow

-Like most Windows programs, the Workflow is set up using an installer.
+the Workflow is setup like most Windows programs, using an installer.
 You can obtain a current version of the installer from your Service Partner.

 To start the installation, perform the following steps:

-- Confirm the security prompt (administrator rights are required for the installation) and click Install.
+- Confirm the security prompt (administrator privileges are required for installation) and click Install.

 - In the subsequent dialogs, the following parameters must be entered: